Search

 O'Donnell assumed the leadership role midway through the 2022 season and made an immediate impact on the team, helping to lead Drexel to its first-ever CAA Championship with a thrilling overtime victory against Towson in the title game.

 A West Chester, Pa. native, O'Donnell joined the Drexel staff after spending two seasons with Lehigh University.
-She will be working primarily with Drexel's defensive unit and helping to oversee the draw unit.
 Under the direction of head coach Jill Redfern, O'Donnell helped lead the Mountain Hawks to back-to-back winning seasons.
 The Mountain Hawks finished the shortened 2021 season with a 9-4 record and 6-1 in Patriot League play.
 O'Donnell helped push the Mountain Hawks to their first Patriot League title game for the first time since 2010 and win two Patriot League Tournament contests for the first time in program history.

 In her inaugural season with Lehigh, the Mountain Hawks competed to a 6-2 record heading into conference play before the season was canceled due to COVID-19.
 With the help of O'Donnell, Lehigh saw only the second athlete in women's lacrosse history to be named to the Tewaaraton Award Watch List.